 Each organizer’s style is unique.
 It’s important to find someone who you click well with.
-Here’s the method to my madness:
+Here’s the method to our madness:

 1. Imagine your goals.
 Why do you want to get organized?
 Let’s meet one-on-one, in person or virtually, to flesh out what you’d like to accomplish and how Clearing Space can help.
 This is a great opportunity to ensure we’re comfortable together and start to solidify a plan for your space.